lizhihao1990/AgFace/packages/CampbellLogger/Readme.md

 # calculate sunrise and sunset times for all dates in df
 ephemeral.times <- CampbellSunriseSunset(df)

-# specify the number of recent hours to use in the figure

 # create figure for the last 48 hours, for the soil moisture sensors,
 # implement a y-axis range from 0 to 0.35,
 # identify each sensor per system by colour,